farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## Catch Your Breath

 To reset all your skills to their original rating, you can ask to “catch your breath”.
 This is a brief break in tension.
-It can be done at anytime, even during combat.
+It can be done at any time, even during combat.
 When a character catches their breath, the GM looks at the scene and introduces a new complication to the group.

 ## Loot Checks